IIYAMA12/cssttr/README.md

 The `inherit` property forces the element to inherit a property from it's parent.
 Some elements do this automatic, others do need a little push.

-The first use of it, I did find in a similar piece of code like this:
+The first use of it, it was a similar piece of code like this:
 ```HTML
 <ul>
     <li><a></a></li>